‘If you want to

 Historically, in the context of the ML Awards, ‘leadership’ referred to the capability and competence to manage a group, specifically school age children/young people, especially in a ‘risky’ situation (this is referenced in the potted history article).
 However, both ML awards are focused on avoiding unnecessary risk, or at least carefully managing it, in the first place (which brings its own considerations).
-Whether or not, and in what way, the ‘leadership’ element has developed over the years is open to question and the award does not confer a certificate in leadership.
+Whether or not, and in what way, the ‘leadership’ element has developed over the years is open to question and the award does not, as far as I can tell, confer a certificate in leadership.

 The different elements of risk have been

 discussed in relevant detail by Chris Loynes and Peter Higgins in Safety and